Jaswar/facial_palsy_simulation/README.md

 ### Main method

-The main method consists of three stages: training an INR, generating symmetric actuations, simulating the generated actuations with a neural simulator.
+The main method consists of multiple stages: training the default INR, training the flipped INR, and simulating the combination of the two.
 Each of these stages is done with a separate script.

 The first stage is done with the `train_inr.py` script.
 Below is an example on how to run the script: